grafana/grafana-operator/documentation/design_proposal/001_organization.md

 When creating the new controller we should use [CreateOrUpdate](https://github.com/grafana-operator/grafana-operator/issues/362) from the begining.

+We woulden't consider multiple replicas of the grafana instance, to be sure that the grafana CRD does what it should the users will have to use something like postgres to store state to be able to have multiple grafana instances.
+For example this is the same way when it comes to LDAP.
+We need to document the assumptions that we are making.

+We would have to add retry logic to readd organiaztion/teams/users, just like we did recently in the [dashboard controller](https://github.com/grafana-operator/grafana-operator/pull/488).
+Another way could be to use [status.condition](https://github.com/grafana-operator/grafana-operator/issues/571) and see if the grafana instance got a status.condition saying that the organiaztion exists.
+The bad thing with just relying on that would be that it woulden't recreate if someone deleted the organiaztion manually inside grafana.
+The status.condition would still be usefull to implement as well.

 ## Alternatives

 Instead of having a single CRD to manage organiaztions, teams and users we could have multiple ones.